 Music is an intregral part of your ceremony and reception and we would love to help you find the perfect musicians for your special day.
 Please take a look at what we offer and check out our website for our performance act listings.

-We hope you have a chance to stop by our booths at the Seattle Wedding Show and at the Lynnwood/Everett Wedding Expo to hear some of our wonderful musicians this January 2013.
-Our representatives will be happy to help you with any advice you may need for hiring musicians.
+We hope you had a chance to stop by our booth at the Seattle Wedding Show to hear some of our wonderful musicians last January.
+We'll be showcasing again in January of 2015 and our representatives will be happy to help you with any advice you may need for hiring musicians.

 Fill out a quick and easy referral form to hire a musician, ensemble or band here.

 Members use industry standard AFM approved contracts to clearly define the terms of the engagement.
 An AFM contract is your guarantee that you will get the music you want at the price, date and time you want it.
 Once signed, the AFM musician is obligated to honor the contract and so is the purchaser.

 It's truly a "win win" situation for everyone!